SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 ### Take care when deciding to automate these tests

-It's not always a black and white decision about whether to automate a test or note and a few of these grey areas follow.
+It's not always a black and white decision about whether to automate a test or not and a few of these grey areas follow.

 #### Automating "manual" test cases